Chandu Champion: Critical reception

-Chandu Champion received mixed-to-positive reviews from critics, with praise for Aaryan's performance, Khan's direction and cinematograhy.
+Chandu Champion received mixed-to-positive reviews from critics, with praise for Aaryan's performance, Khan's direction and cinematography.

 A critic for Bollywood Hungama rated the film 4 stars out of 5 and wrote, "Chandu Champion rests on Kartik Aaryan's powerful performance and some strong moments."
-Nishad Thaivalappil of News18 rated the film 4 stars out of 5 and wrote, "Overall, Chandu Champion, skilfully directed by Kabir Khan, proves irresistible with its powerful feel-good story."
+Nishad Thaivalappil of News18 rated the film 4 stars out of 5 and wrote, "Overall, Chandu Champion, skillfully directed by Kabir Khan, proves irresistible with its powerful feel-good story."

 Vinamra Mathur of Firstpost rated the film 3.5 stars out of 5 and wrote "Kartik Aaryan delivers an earnest performance in Murlikant Petkar's inspiring story."
 Arushi Jain of India Today rated the film 3 stars out of 5 and wrote, "What makes the Kartik Aaryan-led film worth a watch is the way that Kabir Khan truly believes in his story and turns it into a feel-good experience."

 Sukanya Verma of Rediff rated 2.5/5 stars and notes, "Chandu Champion is Kartik Aaryan's most ambitious work so far, and the actor's muscular gusto is undeniable.
 There's visible fire in the man's belly, but not enough soul."
 Shubhra Gupta of The Indian Express rated the film 2.5 stars out of 5 and wrote, "Kartik Aaryan makes you root for his character even though Kabir Khan's film falls into declarative, underlined patches."